Solomon W. Golomb: Achievements

-Golomb, a graduate of the Baltimore City College high school, received his bachelor's degree from Johns Hopkins University and master's and doctorate degree in mathematics from Harvard University in 1957 with a dissertation on "Problems in the Distribution of the Prime Numbers".
+Golomb, a Baltimore City College high school graduate, received his bachelor's degree from Johns Hopkins University and master's and doctorate in mathematics from Harvard University in 1957.
+His dissertation was "Problems in the Distribution of the Prime Numbers."

-While working at the Glenn L. Martin Company he became interested in communications theory and began his work on shift register sequences.
+While working at the Glenn L. Martin Company, he became interested in communications theory and began working on shift register sequences.
 He spent his Fulbright year at the University of Oslo and then joined the Jet Propulsion Laboratory at Caltech, where he researched military and space communications.
 He joined the faculty of USC in 1963 and was awarded full tenure two years later.

-Golomb pioneered the identification of the characteristics and merits of maximum length shift register sequences, also known as pseudorandom or pseudonoise sequences, which have extensive military, industrial and consumer applications.
+Golomb pioneered the identification of the characteristics and merits of maximum length shift register sequences, also known as pseudorandom or pseudonoise sequences, which have extensive military, industrial, and consumer applications.
 Today, millions of cordless and cellular phones employ pseudorandom direct-sequence spread spectrum implemented with shift register sequences.
 His efforts made USC a center for communications research.

 Golomb was the inventor of Golomb coding, a form of entropy encoding.
-Golomb rulers, used in astronomy and in data encryption, are also named for him, as is one of the main generation techniques of Costas arrays, the Lempel-Golomb generation method.
+Golomb rulers, used in astronomy and data encryption, are also named for him, as is one of the main generation techniques of Costas arrays, the Lempel-Golomb generation method.

 He was a regular columnist, writing Golomb's Puzzle Column in the IEEE Information Society Newsletter.
 He was also a frequent contributor to Scientific Americans Mathematical Games column (The column did much to publicize his discoveries about polyominoes and pentominoes) and a frequent participant in Gathering 4 Gardner conferences.
 Among his contributions to recreational mathematics are Rep-tiles.
-He also contributed a puzzle to each issue of the Johns Hopkins Magazine, a monthly publication of his undergraduate alma mater, for a column called "Golomb's Gambits", and was a frequent contributor to Word Ways: The Journal of Recreational Linguistics.
+He also contributed a puzzle to each issue of the Johns Hopkins Magazine, a monthly publication of his undergraduate alma mater, for a column called "Golomb's Gambits," and was a frequent contributor to Word Ways: The Journal of Recreational Linguistics.